-As an influential and respected leader among her peers in the industry and the communities in which Tabitha serves, Hinrichs has also led Tabitha to receiving prestigious awards such as the Rotary Salute to Business winner in 2014 and the Chamber Cornerstone award in 2013.
+As an influential and respected leader among her peers in the industry and the communities in which Tabitha serves, Hinrichs has also led Tabitha to receiving prestigious awards such as the Inspire Award in 2016, the Rotary Salute to Business winner in 2014 and the Chamber Cornerstone award in 2013.

 Hinrichs also has been instrumental in the growth of Tabitha’s physical presence across southeast Nebraska.
-She helped bring innovative vision to life on Tabitha’s main campus in Lincoln in 2006 with the introduction of the state’s first and just the nation’s second Green House® home, a family-centered, residential-style skilled nursing and long-term care community.
-In 2010 a second Green House home opened in Lincoln and the following year, in 2011, four new living communities debuted under her leadership: GracePointe Assisted Living and Memory Care Suites, a 63-resident assisted living community with specialized suites and staffing dedicated to memory care; two additional Green House homes; and Journey House SNF for End-of-Life Care, a 12-resident home dedicated to caring for Elders, their families and loved ones in life’s final journey.
+She helped bring innovative vision to life on Tabitha’s main campus in Lincoln in 2006 with the introduction of the state’s first and just the nation’s second Green House® home, a family-centered, residential-style skilled nursing and long-term care community now called Tabitha Residences.
+In 2010 a second Tabitha Residence home opened in Lincoln and the following year, in 2011, four new living communities debuted under her leadership: GracePointe Assisted Living and Memory Care Suites, a 63-resident assisted living community with specialized suites and staffing dedicated to memory care; two additional Residences; and Journey House SNF for End-of-Life Care, a 12-resident home dedicated to caring for Elders, their families and loved ones in life’s final journey.

-In 2014, in collaboration with Immanuel, she helped introduce Tabitha at Williamsburg—Cove House, a fifth residential-style community in Lincoln, managed by Tabitha in the same spirit and lifestyle as the organization’s four Green House homes.
-Just a year later, Tabitha opened Tabitha at Williamsburg—Seagren House for End-of-Life Care on the same campus.
-For her work on the Tabitha at the Landing project, Hinrichs was the co-recipient of the Innovator of the Year award from Nebraska Leading Age.
+In 2014, she helped introduce Tabitha Residence—Cove House, a fifth residential-style community in Lincoln, managed by Tabitha in the same spirit and lifestyle as the organization’s four main campus Residences.
+Just a few years later in 2017, Tabitha opened Tabitha Residence--Harbor House on the same campus.
+For her work on the Cove House project, Hinrichs was the co-recipient of the Innovator of the Year award from Nebraska Leading Age.
 In 2016, Tabitha opened the first residential-style skilled nursing and long-term care community in rural Nebraska.
-Tabitha in Crete—Skilled Nursing and Long-Term Care brings compassionate and expertise care in a home-like setting.
+Tabitha Residences—Skilled Nursing and Long-Term Care in Crete brings compassionate and expertise care in a home-like setting.

 Currently, Hinrichs is pursuing her master’s degree in organizational leadership with an emphasis on servant leadership and in the fall of 2016, joins the Leading Aging National Board as treasurer.